-- 5.1 The trust shall exercise its functions effectively, efficiently and economically. - 5.2 Representative membership - 5.2.1 The trust shall at all times endeavour to procure membership that, taken as a whole, is representative of those eligible for membership, and in deciding which areas are to be areas of the trust, have regard to the need for those eligible for such membership to be representative of those to whom the trust provides goods and services.
-The trust shall at all times have in place and pursue a Membership Development Strategy which shall be approved by the Council of Governors, and which shall be reviewed by them from time to time, and in any event, at least every three years.

-- 5.2.2 The Council of Governors shall present to each Annual Members' Meeting: - 5.2.2.1 a report on steps taken to procure that, taken as a whole, the actual membership of its constituencies is representative of those eligible for such membership; - 5.2.2.2 the progress of a Membership Development Strategy; and, - 5.2.2.3 any changes to the Membership Development Strategy. - 5.3 Co-operation with external organisations - 5.3.1 In exercising its functions the trust shall co-operate with other NHS bodies (as defined in Section 275 of the 2006 Act) including NICE and the Health and Social Care Information Centre, Local Authorities, NHS Improvement, the Care Quality Commission and with other non-health organisations, both statutory and voluntary. - 5.4 Respect for rights of people - 5.4.1 In conducting its affairs, the trust shall respect the rights of members of the community it services, its employees and people dealing with the trust as set out in the Charter of Fundamental Rights of the European Union and the NHS Constitution. - 5.5 Openness - 5.5.1 In conducting its affairs, the trust shall have regard to the need to provide information to members and conduct its affairs in an open and accessible way.
+- 5.1 The Trust shall exercise its functions effectively, efficiently and economically. - 5.2 Representative membership - 5.2.1 The Trust shall at all times endeavour to procure membership that, taken as a whole, is representative of those eligible for membership, and in deciding which areas are to be areas of the Trust, have regard to the need for those eligible for such membership to be representative of those to whom the Trust provides goods and services.
+The Trust shall at all times have in place and pursue a Membership Development Strategy which shall be approved by the Council of Governors, and which shall be reviewed by them from time to time, and in any event, at least every three years. - 5.2.2 The Council of Governors shall present to each Annual Members' Meeting: - 5.2.2.1 a report on steps taken to procure that, taken as a whole, the actual membership of its constituencies is representative of those eligible for such membership; - 5.2.2.2 the progress of a Membership Development Strategy; and, - 5.2.2.3 any changes to the Membership Development Strategy. - 5.3 Co-operation with external organisations - 5.3.1 In exercising its functions the Trust shall co-operate with other NHS bodies (as defined in Section 275 of the 2006 Act) including the National Institute for Health and Clinical Excellence, NHS Digital, Local Authorities, NHS Improvement, the Care Quality Commission and with other non-health organisations, both statutory and voluntary. - 5.4 Respect for rights of people - 5.4.1 In conducting its affairs, the Trust shall respect the rights of members of the community it services, its employees and people dealing with the Trust as set out in the Charter of Fundamental Rights of the European Union and the NHS Constitution.

+5.5 Openness

+5.5.1 In conducting its affairs, the Trust shall have regard to the need to provide information to members and conduct its affairs in an open and accessible way.